-Chef Walter Staib talks about how pursuing his passion allowed him to experience a new level in his career as a James Beard nomiated chef.
+Chef Staib talks about how pursuing his passion allowed him to experience a new level in his career as a James Beard nomiated chef.
 Catch a Taste of History series marathon on Sunday, August 24th, starting at 8pm ET.

 A Taste of History® is a TV cooking series that explores America’s culinary beginnings from the Birthplace of American Cuisine.
 This innovative series brings America’s history to life by profiling historic destinations, founding fathers and historic recipes.

 Chef Walter Staib, an Emmy® Award-winning, internationally known chef with over four decades of experience, is a master of open-hearth cookery.
 He demonstrates a true mastery in the preparation of sophisticated 18th century cuisine, sure to inspire home-cooks.